Policy Implementation and System Registration

-All NSW public schools must comply with department policies, procedures and processes, including those relating to the registration requirements.
+All NSW public schools must comply with department policies, procedures and processes.

 Curriculum and policy monitoring